Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies: Real Data Application

 \section{Real Data Application}

-Ultimately, the goal of the experiment-selector CV-TMLE is to facilitate integration of RCT and real-world data in order to boost RCT power without introducing bias.
-As an initial test case for this method, we have chosen an example where we have a fairly precise estimate of the true causal effect of interest from a well-powered multisite and multi-region RCT.
-We use these data to create a hypothetical scenario in which RCT data are only available from a subset of participants from one region ---- resulting in an under-powered trial --- but candidate control arm-only data are available from other regions (mimicking RWD of varying quality).
-We use this scenario to evaluate the ability of our proposed methods and others to recover the initial RCT effect estimate.
-To create such a scenario, we use de-identified data from the LEADER trial (Clinical Trial NCT01179048).
-Initially reported by \citet{marsoLiraglutideCardiovascularOutcomes2016}, this study evaluated the effect of an injectable (subcutaneous) glucagon-like peptide-1 receptor agonist, liraglutide, on a primary combined outcome of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke.
-The sample size for LEADER was 9340 patients.
-Because this trial was designed to evaluate relatively long-term and rare outcomes, the sample size was large enough to estimate the effect of liraglutide versus placebo (both added to standard of care therapy with oral antihyperglycemic drugs (OADs) and/or insulin) on glycemic control (measured by hemoglobin A1c ($HbA_{1c}$)) with great precision.
-LEADER encouraged trial clinicians to optimize standard of care diabetes regimens beyond the addition of liraglutide or placebo in order to achieve a target $HbA_{1c}$ of $\leq 7\%$ for all trial participants \citep{zinmanLiraglutideGlycaemicOutcomes2018}.
-We thus would expect not only to see a difference in change in $HbA_{1c}$ between the liraglutide and placebo arms but also to see a change in $HbA_{1c}$ from baseline in the placebo arm due to modifications in patients' baseline diabetes regimens.
-We would expect the major driver of change in $HbA_{1c}$ in the placebo arm to be $HbA_{1c}$ at baseline.
+To test the ability of the ES-CVTMLE to distinguish biased from unbiased external control data in a real data analysis, we use de-identified data from the LEADER trial \citep{marsoLiraglutideCardiovascularOutcomes2016}, which evaluated the effect of liraglutide (a medication for Type 2 Diabetes), on a primary combined outcome of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke.
+Because this trial evaluated a relatively rare binary outcome, the sample size was large enough to estimate the effect of liraglutide versus placebo on glycemic control (measured by hemoglobin A1c ($HbA_{1c}$)) with great precision.
+LEADER encouraged trial clinicians to optimize standard of care diabetes regimens beyond the addition of liraglutide or placebo to achieve a target $HbA_{1c}$ of $\leq 7\%$ for all participants \citep{zinmanLiraglutideGlycaemicOutcomes2018}.
+We thus would expect to see a change in $HbA_{1c}$ from baseline in the placebo arm due to modifications in baseline diabetes regimens, with larger improvements for participants with higher baseline $HbA_{1c}$.
+As shown in Figure \ref{fig: 5}, change in $HbA_{1c}$ differed by study region, with the largest average changes taking place in the Central and South American groups.
+Average baseline $HbA_{1c}$ was also higher in Central/South America ($9.29\%$) compared to Europe ($8.31\%$).